Marlborough Sounds and Cook Strait IMMA

 Download fact sheet

-The Marlborough Sounds and Cook Strait IMMA supports a number of marine mammals, including seven threatened species including the Critically Endangered Antarctic blue whale; Endangered Hector’s dolphin, New Zealand sea lion, pygmy blue whale, humpback whale (Oceania sub-population), and sei whale; and the Vulnerable sperm whale.
+The Marlborough Sounds and Cook Strait IMMA supports a large number of marine mammals, including seven threatened species including the Critically Endangered Antarctic blue whale; Endangered Hector’s dolphin, New Zealand sea lion, pygmy blue whale, humpback whale (Oceania sub-population), and sei whale; and the Vulnerable sperm whale.
 The region has nationally and internationally important sites for dusky dolphins (e.g. culturally important cooperative feeding in Admiralty Bay; Hector’s dolphins (e.g. distinct sub-population in Cloudy/Clifford Bay and Queen Charlotte Sound); forms an important migratory route for humpback whales; and is important deep water habitat for sperm, beaked and other teuthophagous whale species and coastal delphinids.
 The area has among the highest rates of pinniped bycatch in New Zealand, consisting mainly of New Zealand fur seals from local breeding colonies.

 Description of Qualifying Criteria